jennycs005/jennycs005.github.io/_posts/2020-10-10-Suppor-Vector-Machine.markdown

 ![img](/img/in-post/post-2020-10-10-SVM/post-SVM-01.png)

-There are three different cases of SVM learning algorithms we are going to talk about, linear SVM in both linearly separable and nonseparable cases, and non-linear SVM.

-Let’s explain the algorithm briefly.
-As we can see in the left picture, we take 2-dimensional feature space for example.
-We have features X1 and X2, and obviously the data can be categorized into 2 groups.
-But there are many hyperplanes to separate them.
+We take 2-dimensional feature space for example.
+In the figure above, we have feature X1 and feature X2, and now we want to classify all input data into two groups.
+It's very obviously that we can simply draw a line to seperate them, and define the line as **Hyperplane**, but there are many hyperplanes could do the job.
 So which one is the optimal hyperplane?
-We want to choose the one with the best generalization ability.
-In other words, we choose the one with the largest margin.
+The idea is to choose the one with the best generalization ability.
+In other words, we choose the one with the **largest margin**.
 What is the margin?
-It’s the distance between the closest points from different classes in feature space, and we name the closest points as Support Vectors.
+It’s the distance between the closest points from different classes in feature space, and we name the closest points as **Support Vectors**.
 Those are the actual data records that determine the hyperplane.
 That’s because the larger the gap or the margin between two classes, the more confidence the classifier will have.

+There are three different cases of SVM learning algorithms we are going to talk about, linear SVM in both linearly separable and nonseparable cases, and non-linear SVM.

+Let’s explain the algorithm briefly.